stoeps13/connections-doc/source/admin/install/cp_config_om_enable_profiles_events.md

     <property name="com.ibm.lconn.profiles.config.EnableTDIEventOverride" value="true"/>
     ```

+    !!! note
-    **Note:** You can remove the `profiles.events.system.publish` property because it is no longer needed.
+    You can remove the `profiles.events.system.publish` property because it is no longer needed.

 8. After you make changes, check the configuration files in by running the following command in the wsadmin session that you left open: